chinshr/wakanda-cloud-deployment-guide/en/deployment-guide.md

     ssh -i ~/.ssh/wakowin.pem ubuntu@ec2-23-21-16-67.compute-1.amazonaws.com

-Note: You get the public DNS when you go to Instances and click on your running instance and copy the DNS.
+You get the public DNS when you go http://console.aws.amazon.com/ec2/ click on Instances and select your running instance and copy the DNS.

+Use `netstat` to check if all configured ports are open in the firewall, you should see the following:

+    $ sudo netstat -anltp | grep "LISTEN"

+    Proto Recv-Q Send-Q Local Address           Foreign Address         State       PID/Program name tcp        0      0 0.0.0.0:22              0.0.0.0:*               LISTEN      -
+    tcp6       0      0 :::8080                 :::*                    LISTEN      1599/Wakanda
+    tcp6       0      0 :::4433                 :::*                    LISTEN      1599/Wakanda
+    tcp6       0      0 :::8081                 :::*                    LISTEN      1599/Wakanda
+    tcp6       0      0 :::22                   :::*                    LISTEN      -
+    tcp6       0      0 :::1919                 :::*                    LISTEN      1599/Wakanda

 # Installing Wakanda